 - Other vaccinations recorded and treatment records

-All records are signed and marked by your veterinarian with official stamps of the medication that was used.
+All records are signed and stamped by your veterinarian with official stickers from the medication used.

 - How Fly Internationally with a Dog